aws/aws-cdk-rfcs/text/0253-cdk-metadata-v2.md

   return ''.join(ret)
 ```

-# Appendix 3: Example metadata resource
+# Appendix C: Example metadata resource

-For reference, at the compression numbers we are able to reach, every
+For reference, at the compression numbers we are able to reach, a template
-template will contain something like this:
+will (at worst) contain a blob like this:

 ```yaml
 Resources: